Namazaky/retro-progress-tracker/Privacy.md

 # Privacy Policy for Retro Progress Tracker

-Last updated: November2024
+Last updated: November 2024

+## Overview
+Retro Progress Tracker is a Chrome extension designed to help users track time with a retro-styled visualization approach.
+We are committed to protecting your privacy and ensuring transparency in our data practices.

-1. Information Collection and Use
+## Data Collection and Storage
-- We collect geolocation data solely for calculating accurate moon phases based on your location
-- This data is processed locally and is not stored on any servers
-- We collect and validate license keys to provide access to premium features
+We collect and store the following information:
-- We use Chrome's storage API to save your progress and preferences locally on your device

-2. Data Collection Details
-Geolocation Data:
-- Used only for moon phase calculations
+- Birthdate: Used for life progress calculation (stored locally in browser)
-- Processed locally within the extension
-- Not stored on servers
-- Can be disabled through Chrome settings

-License Information:
-- Activation key validation
-- Installation ID for license verification
+- Activation key: Used for license verification
-- Stored securely for maintaining your access

-3. How We Use Your Data
-- Geolocation: Local moon phase calculations only
+All progress data is stored locally in your browser using Chrome's storage API.
+No user activity data is sent to external servers.

+## Chrome Permissions
+The extension requires the following permission:
-- Storage: Saving your progress and preferences locally
+- **Storage:** Required to save your progress data locally in your browser
-- Notifications: Optional progress updates
-- License validation: Verifying your access to premium features

-4. Data Protection
+## Data Security
-- All progress data is stored locally on your device
+- All data is processed locally within your browser
-- No personal data is stored on our servers
-- License information is securely processed
 - No data is shared with third parties

-5. Your Rights
-You can:
-- Disable geolocation access in Chrome settings
-- Clear locally stored data at any time
-- Disable notifications
-- Request information about your license data

-6. Contact
-For support or privacy questions:
-Website: progresstracker.pro
-Email: support@progresstracker.pro
+- License verification uses secure HTTPS connections
+- All progress tracking data remains on your device

+## License Verification
+- The only external communication is with api.progresstracker.pro for license key verification
+- During verification, only the activation key is transmitted
+- No personal data is collected or transmitted during this process

+## Features
+- Daily progress tracking
+- Monthly progress with moon phases (calculated using system time)
+- Yearly progress tracking
+- Life progress visualization
+- Project progress tracking

-7. Changes to Policy
+## Updates to Privacy Policy
-We may update this privacy policy as needed.
-Users will be notified of any significant changes through the extension.
+We may update this privacy policy from time to time.
+Any changes will be reflected on this page with an updated revision date.

-8. Security
-We use industry-standard security measures to protect your license information and ensure secure local storage of your data.

-Note: This extension requires an activation key purchased through progresstracker.pro to access premium features.
-The extension itself is free to install, and the payment process is handled externally through our website.
+## Contact
+If you have any questions about this privacy policy, please contact us through the Chrome Web Store support channel.